 |Wave exposure preferences||Extremely sheltered, Moderately exposed, Sheltered, Very sheltered|

 Intertidal Zostera marina beds may be damaged by frost, although rhizomes most likely survive.
 In carbonate based sediments phosphate may be limiting due to adsorption onto sediment particles.
 Zostera marina is also found in reduced salinities, for example brackish lagoons (Dyrynda, 1997).

 Zostera marina is the main species creating this habitat as removing Zostera marina plants would result in the disappearance of this biotope.
-Although a wide range of species are associated with seagrass beds which provide habitat and food resources, these species occur in a range of other biotopes and were therefore not considered by to characterize the sensitvity of this biotope (d'Avack et al., 2014) .
+Although a wide range of species are associated with seagrass beds which provide habitat and food resources, these species occur in a range of other biotopes and were therefore not considered by to characterize the sensitivity of this biotope (d'Avack et al., 2014) .
 Zostera marina is not dependent on associated species to create or modify habitat, provide food or other resources.
-The sensitivity assessments are thus based on Zostera marina alone and do not consider the sensitivity of associated species that may living in or around seagrass beds.
-Effects on other component of the community will however be reported where relevant.
+The sensitivity assessments are thus based on Zostera marina alone and do not consider the sensitivity of associated species that may live in or around seagrass beds.
+Effects on other components of the community will, however, be reported where relevant.